Ypertex/blog/content/articles/advertise-subnet-with-opnsense-arp/index.md

 Consider the following scenario: My <abbr title="Internet Service Provider">ISP</abbr> allocated me a ``/28`` subnet (``x.x.129.208/28``).
 Along with it, they provided a gateway on the first IP of the subnet (``x.x.129.209``) and nothing else—and that was the problem.

-Usually when you are provided a subnet, it is routed to the fixed public IP of your router.
+Usually, when you are provided a subnet, it is routed to the fixed public IP of your router.
 This IP is not part of the subnet so you have the freedom to forward the routing of the subnet downstream over any number of hops to anywhere you need it in your infrastructure.
-In this case however, the first IP was assigned to the ISP gateway—making it impossible to allocate the subnet somewhere else.
-My router had to be in the exact same subnet (i.e. ``x.x.129.210``).
+In this case, however, the first IP was assigned to the ISP gateway—making it impossible to allocate the subnet somewhere else.
+My router had to be in the same subnet (i.e. ``x.x.129.210``).

 {{<figure src="f1d8e6d9-1f1a-4c88-beca-37b5b0026470" transformation="paddedInline">}}Schema of network conditions dictated by my ISP{{</figure>}}